A student's hand holding feed, with a chicken leaning forward to eat from it

 Develop practical animal husbandry skills, and an in-depth knowledge of topics such as nutrition, breeding, health and behaviour.

-As well as looking at practical animal management, we’ll explore business and trade as it relates to the animal sector.
+As well as looking at practical animal management, we’ll explore business and trade in the animal sector.
+You’ll learn from expert staff in our specialist campus facilities, and benefit from ‘behind the scenes’ trips and other experiences.

 Course options